EstelleAngosto/ECG_abnormalities/README.md

 ![repartition](https://user-images.githubusercontent.com/82390655/220097892-c4af5657-6023-440e-aaa2-cce5e1b33f4f.png)

 To prepare our training and validation data, we decided to split the patient group in two.
 75% of them are in the training data (36 patients) and 25% in the validation data (12 patients).
-It seems to be the better way to work because it avoids that the annotations of a patient are in the validation and the trainig data.
+It seems to be the better way to work because it avoids that the annotations of a patient are in the validation and the training data.
 If it was the case, the AUC would show a data leakage.
 We also couldn't be sure that our models would work with a new patient.

 We will use a window of 6 seconds around each heartbeat to be able to compare the beat before and after the current heartbeat.
 We will ignore the non-beat anotations.